COVID-19 pandemic death rates by country: Age and gender adjusted mortality

-Adjusting for age and gender provides a clearer understanding of the relative impact of COVID-19 across populations.
-A study analyzing European countries found that “once differences in population age distributions are taken into account, variations in mortality rates between countries are considerably smaller”, and highlighted the importance of age-standardized mortality for international comparisons.
-These metrics allow policymakers and researchers to distinguish the impact of the disease itself from demographic factors that influence observed death rates.
+According to one comparative study of European countries, "once differences in population age distributions are taken into account, variations in mortality rates between countries are considerably smaller", and highlighted the importance of age-standardized mortality for international comparisons.
+Age-standardized mortality is critical for assessing international comparisons accurately.These metrics allow policymakers and researchers to distinguish the impact of the disease itself from demographic factors that influence observed death rates.

 Timeline of reporting changes and policy shifts

 Throughout the pandemic, many countries revised their case and death reporting systems.

-Public Health England changed its definition to count deaths within 28 days of a positive test, noting: “death in a person with a laboratory-confirmed positive COVID-19 test and died within (equal to or less than) 28 days of the first positive specimen date.”
+Public Health England changed its definition, counting deaths within 28 days of a positive test, noting: "death in a person with a laboratory-confirmed positive COVID-19 test and died within (equal to or less than) 28 days of the first positive specimen date."

-A technical review recorded that “the UK daily COVID death counts … were changed to report deaths within 28 days of a first [positive test].”
+A technical review later noted that "the UK daily COVID death counts … were changed to report deaths within 28 days of a first [positive test]."

-At the global level, WHO reported major transitions in reporting practices.
-As the organization noted, “a number of countries have stopped reporting or changed their frequency … As of 25 August 2023, WHO declared that it is no longer necessary … to report daily counts."
-WHO further cautioned that “case detection, definitions, testing strategies, reporting practice, and lag times … differ between countries.
+At the global level, the World Health Organization noted changes in international reporting frequency beginning in 2023.
+As the organization stated, "a number of countries have stopped reporting or changed their frequency … As of 25 August 2023, WHO declared that it is no longer necessary … to report daily counts."
+WHO further cautioned that "case detection, definitions, testing strategies, reporting practice, and lag times … differ between countries.
+This variability makes longitudinal analyses challenging and requires careful interpretation of trends over time.
+Countries also introduced retroactive adjustments, further complicating historical data comparisons.